confluentinc/ksql/design-proposals/klip-10-suppress.md

     - the `AFTER` clause allows the user to specify the grace period as part of the syntax

-Since the default grace period in Kafka Streams is 24 hours, the default `EMIT FINAL` behavior will only omit data 24 hours after the query is started.
-Since this is unlikely to be good user experience, this KLIP proposes to set a default grace period of 0.
+Since the default grace period in Kafka Streams is 24 hours, the default `EMIT FINAL` behavior will only omit data 24 hours after the query starts.
+Since this is unlikely to be good user experience, this KLIP proposes to set a default grace period of 0 for all queries.

+NOTE: prior to this KLIP, the grace period can be controlled by

 ## Discussion